 In the following example, we will demonstrate the deployment using the Applications page.

 1. Navigate to Management > Applications where you can see the list of current applications.

 3. If there are multiple versions or application types of the selected app on your site, you will be next asked to choose which version and application type you wish to deploy.
 You also have the option to choose a managed app configuration for configuring the app remotely.

 4. Next, you get to choose the target devices where to deploy the selected app.

 5. Validate the deployment details and click Deploy to distribute the app.

 For Supervised devices, the app will install silently.
 On the non-supervised devices, users will see a notification and must accept the installation.

 If needed, the end-user is also prompted to log in using his/her Apple ID.

 The Administrator can monitor the status of the deployment, for example, by navigating to the Management > Action log page or by navigating to the device page and opening the Action log tab.
 We are unable to get real-time application installation status from iOS devices.
 Statuses are updated every 15 minutes, but you can also manually refresh the status using the Sync now action.
-The list of completed deployments for a device can be seen from the Application deployments table on the device page.
-Good to know
+The list of completed deployments for a device can be seen from the Device page > Deployments tab > Application deployments table.

 Good to know